 It Only Takes a Minute - Autumn / Winter 2013/14 Burglary Campaign

-Burglary continues to be a major issue and priority for the Force and now that Autumn has arrived and the evenings are getting darker earlier - this often leads to an increase in sneak-in burglaries in particular, throughout the Spring and Summer months.
+Burglary continues to be a major issue and priority for the Force and as the evenings darker for longer this often leads to an increase in sneak-in burglaries in particular, throughout the Spring and Summer months.
 The peak is usually in June.

 The campaign is titled ‘It Only Takes a Minute’ as it only takes a minute to lock your doors and windows but it is also the same amount of time that it could take a burglar to enter your house and steal your belongings.

 - It only takes a minute to lock your doors and windows to secure your home.

 - It only takes a minute to hide valuables out of view.

 - It only takes a minute for a burglar to enter your property and steal valuable belongings if your doors or windows are unlocked.

 - You should keep doors and windows locked, even when you are in the house and when you get home.
 Try to change your habit if you don’t lock your door behind you.

 - Door chimes and burglar alarms will deter a burglar from entering your property.

 - Being a victim of sneak-in burglary can have both emotional and financial effects.
 High value goods are costly to replace if stolen, and items such as phones and cameras often hold information with sentimental value such as photos, which cannot be replaced.